 It’s entirely plausible that if a man would stand up in Britain or elsewhere in Europe and threaten to get revenge on the forces that had humiliated his nation, he would get widespread support.
 The neo-Nazi Sverigedemokraterna are already polling at close to 25% in Sweden, which is evidence of the deep anger that exists elsewhere in Europe over such issues.

 The big problem with Weimarisation, of course, is that the original form of it ended with a war that left 60 million dead.

 There’s little doubt that the existing tensions in Europe are sufficient to trigger a civil war that could kill similar numbers.
 One of the reasons why Western political authorities are so concerned about “Islamophobia” is that they are fully aware of the rage that their failures have caused.
 They are aware that great numbers of men feel deeply humiliated by the rape gangs and would very much like someone to give them the opportunity to get revenge.

 The cure for Weimarisation can also be found in the philosophy of Plato.
 A new cultural movement of philosopher-kings must arise, and attract so many followers that it destroys the old order and replaces it with a just one.
 The alternative, as history has shown, is almost too terrible to contemplate.

 This article is an excerpt from Clown World Chronicles, a book about the insanity of life in the post-Industrial West.
 This is being compiled by Vince McLeod for an expected release in the middle of 2020.

-If you enjoyed reading this essay, you can get a compilation of the Best VJMP Essays and Articles of 2018 from Amazon for Kindle or Amazon for CreateSpace (for international readers), or TradeMe (for Kiwis).
-A compilation of the Best VJMP Essays and Articles of 2017 is also available.
+If you enjoyed reading this essay, you can get a compilation of the Best VJMP Essays and Articles of 2019 from Amazon for Kindle or Amazon for CreateSpace (for international readers), or TradeMe (for Kiwis).
+A compilation of the Best VJMP Essays and Articles of 2018 and the Best VJMP Essays and Articles of 2017 are also available.